 Ngong Road Forest Birds

 The forest is not a highland or lowland but in between, the soil in Nairobi is not very deep and the rainfall not very high, so trees don’t grow big like in the tropical forest.

 Nevertheless, this forest has many diverse species of trees and birds, it’s easy to walk through because there is not much undergrowth.
 A pair of African Crowned Eagle has nested and bred in the forest for quite a number of years, in the same tree and nest.
-Suni the smallest antelope is seen feeding on the undergrowth, other mammals in the forest includes duikers, bushbucks, and the olive baboons
+Suni the smallest antelope is seen feeding on the undergrowth, other mammals in the forest include duikers, bushbucks, and the olive baboons

 African, Grey, Mountain &Yellow Wagtail, Grassland& Tree Pipits, Yellow-throated Longclaw Slender-billed Greenbul, Cabanis’s &Yellow-bellied Greenbul, Common Bulbul, White-starred Robin, Cape & Ruppell’s Robin-Chats, Brown-backed Scrub-Robin, Common Stonechat, Northern & Pied Wheatear, Olive Thrush, Yellow-whiskered Greenbul, Crimson rumped Waxbill, African Fish Eagle, White-headed Barbet, Grosbeak Weaver, Singing Cisticola, Augur Buzzard, African Citril.
 Eastern Bronze-naped Pigeons are seen in flocks during the cold season, Golden-tailed Woodpecker a species seen in the southern part of Kenya has been sighted in Ngong road forest Butterflies also occur in large numbers, especially after the rains

 Yellow-bellied Greenbul, has also been recorded in the forest too